 Why this matters if you're deploying agents

-If you're evaluating agents for your own business, this survey is a strong framework to structure your thinking.
-Start with the objectives — behavior, capabilities, reliability, safety — and only then argue about how to measure them.
+If you're evaluating agents for your own business, run them through the four checks above — behavior, capabilities, reliability, safety — before you argue about which benchmark to use.

 Source: Mahmoud Mohammadi, Yipeng Li, Jane Lo, Wendy Yip.
 Evaluation and Benchmarking of LLM Agents: A Survey. arXiv:2507.21504 (2025).
 Read it at arxiv.org/abs/2507.21504.